-The basics of starting seedlings are pretty easy to grasp.
+The basics of indoor seed starting are pretty easy to grasp.
 Really all you need is a container, some soil, and a light!
-(This post originally appeared as a guest post on Bakerette.com)

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 - Favorite Seed Catalogs and Websites

 - What pots can you use to start Seedlings?

 - What kind of Soil do you use when starting seeds?

 - What lights can you use to start seeds?

 - How to start seeds indoors in 9 steps

 Every gardener at some point decides to learn about indoor seed starting.
 Starting seedlings became more of an interest to us as the years went on and we got better and better at gardening our aspirations got bigger.
 We wanted our flower beds to look nicer and we had varieties of tomatoes and other veggies that we wanted to try.
 Those new veggie varieties were not available at the local nurseries so we had to grow them ourselves.
 That’s when we began starting seedlings indoors.

 Advantages of Indoor Seed Starting